tarot-school/tarot-school.github.io/registration/index.md

 ---

 ## Registration Form
-Plese, fill in this [registration form](https://forms.gle/Ds8ssGcucLXNw8iS6).
-Then follows the payment guidelines below to pay.
+Please, fill in this [registration form](https://forms.gle/Ds8ssGcucLXNw8iS6).
+Then follow the payment guidelines below to pay.